CBiloo/CBiloo/README.md

 - No spoiler

-Information: There is rework in some scripts, the authors are of course displayed in the credits and there may also be repost of interesting content
+Information : There is rework in some scripts, the authors are of course displayed in the credits and there may also be repost of interesting content